davdwhyte87/vhenncoin_core/Readme.md

 # Vhenn_coin
- digital payment network for the internet
+ digital payment network for the Internet

 It is difficult and expensive to get payments done over the internet.
 Imagine you wanted to pay